Skip to main content

 Common Questions

-Most people only need three to five truly targeted supplements at a time.
+Most people only need 3 to 5 truly targeted supplements at a time.
 More than that usually means you are guessing instead of treating.
 The right number depends on your labs, your goals, and any deficiencies we find.
 Less is almost always more.

 No, supplements cannot replace a healthy diet.
 Real food provides fiber, polyphenols, and food-bound nutrients in ratios that no capsule can match.
 Supplements fill specific gaps.
 They do not paper over a steady diet of ultra-processed food.

 Some supplements should be cycled, and some should not.
-Adaptogens like ashwagandha are often cycled (for example, eight weeks on, two weeks off).
+Adaptogens like ashwagandha are often cycled (for example, 8 weeks on, 2 weeks off).
 Foundational nutrients like Vitamin D3 are dosed to a target lab level, not cycled blindly.
 We decide cycling case by case based on your labs and goals.

 The difference between a supplement and a medication is mostly regulatory, not biological.
 Medications go through pre-market FDA approval for safety and effectiveness.
 Supplements do not.
 The active compounds can still have powerful effects, which is why we treat them with the same respect as a prescription.